MiftaudeenJamiu/Supply-Chain-Project/README.md

 - Power BI: Data Analysis and Visualisation

 ### Data Cleaning and Preparation
-The dataset sourced from Kaggle was cleaned using Excel for initial review and Power Query in Power BI for transformation and modeling.
-The focus was on resolving missing values, normalizing formats, and preparing the data model for analysis across inventory, sales, logistics, and manufacturing components.
+The dataset sourced from Kaggle was cleaned using Excel for initial review and Power Query in Power BI for transformation and modelling.
+The focus was on resolving missing values, normalising formats, and preparing the data model for analysis across inventory, sales, logistics, and manufacturing components.
 - Initial Review (Excel):
 1. Scanned for blank fields, invalid entries (e.g., negative lead times or costs), and duplicate SKUs.
 2. Checked categorical fields (e.g., product type, carrier) for inconsistent naming.